RussellLuo/namedtuple2/README.md

 Motivation
 ----------

-I think the implementation of `namedtuple` (contained in `collections` of The Python Standard Library) is a little bit complicated, so there is a minimal (maybe trivial) alternative.
+I think the implementation of `namedtuple` (included in `collections` in The Python Standard Library) is a little bit complicated, so there is a minimal (maybe trivial) alternative.

 Documentation
 -------------